ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 of **“div”** to get the **“%”** result just because our example use constant as divider, **“(b+1)%12”** in our example.
-If programmer use variable as the divider like **“(b+1)%a”**, then what will happens in our code.
+If programmer use variable as the divider like **“(b+1)%a”**, then what will happen in our code.
-The answer is our code will have error to take care this.
+The answer is our code will has error to take care this.
 In `section Support arithmetic instructions`_, we use **“div a, b”** to hold the quotient part in register.
 The multiplication operator **“*”** need 64 bits of register to hold the result